alexislaly/manga-squat-challenge/README.md

 ## Get the free app!

 Like it?
-Get Manga Squat Challenge on yout smart as a web app.
+Get Manga Squat Challenge on your smartphone as a web app.
 Here is an exemple on Iphone.

 ![](img/webapp.png)

 ---